Day 5 of Learning Python for Data Science: Data Types, Typecasting, Indexing, and Slicing

 Hi, I am Vishal Jaiswal, I have about a decade of experience of working in MNCs like Genpact, Savista, Ingenious.
 Currently i am working in EXL as a senior quality analyst.
 Using my writing skills i want to share the experience i have gained and help as many as i can.

-Welcome to Day 9 of Learning Python for Data Science.
-Today we will explore comprehensions,…
+Welcome to Day 15 of our Python for Data Science journey!On Day 15, we dived…